menems/evaluation-java/README.md

 ### Retrieve movies

-You need to find gibli movies with a endpoints like `GET http://localhost:8080/movies?q=to`.
+You need to find ghibli movies with a endpoints like `GET http://localhost:8080/movies?q=to`.

 This endpoint is just a proxy on the public api.

 ### Add a movie to favorite

-You should save a movie as your favorites on a mysql database with `POST http://localhost:8080/favorite`.
+You should save a movie as your favorite on a mysql database with `POST http://localhost:8080/favorite`.

-The body of this request should contain *only* the id of the movies.
+The body of this request should contain *only* the id of the movie.

-Your favorites should contains thoses informations in database: `id, title, description, director , producer and release data, rt_score`
+Your favorites should contains thoses informations in database: `id, title, description, director , producer, release data and rt_score`

 ### List your favorites